ktriviso/Paloma2/README.md

 * React Query - Networking orchastration and client-side API data storage.
 [Overview and Simple Example](https://react-query.tanstack.com/overview) (5 min read)
 * Axois - HTTP library for actually making the API (used by React Query)

 Feel free to install or use other libraries as you see fit.
-If a knowledge gap in a pre-installed library becomes a blocker to completing the challenge, feel free to abandon it entirely. **We'd rather see a solution leveraging entirely different frameworks that meets all solution requirements, than a half-completed challenge that using only the pre-installed libraries.** (Love Vue?
-Use Vue.
-Love Node?
-Use Node.
-Can't get a local database up and running?
-Spin up a remote DB on AWS or Google Cloud!)
+If a knowledge gap in a pre-installed library becomes a blocker to completing the challenge, feel free to abandon it entirely. **We'd rather see a solution leveraging entirely different frameworks that meets all solution requirements, than a half-completed challenge that using only the pre-installed libraries.**

 **If different commands or steps are required to install or run your final solution application, please add those instructions to the top of your solution README.**